The Basics of a Sheriff's Sale

 Sales typically take place in the sheriff’s office or at the county courthouse.
 In some areas of the country, they're actually conducted on the front steps of the courthouse rather than inside.

-Can You View a List of Properties?
+How to View a List of Properties

 You can go to a couple of places to view a list of the properties that will be auctioned off at the next sheriff's sale.
 Many sheriff's offices have websites where you can view the upcoming sales online.
 You can also get a list of the properties to be auctioned off by physically going to your local sheriff’s office.

 Properties available for purchase are also usually advertised in the local newspaper as much as a month before the actual sale date.
-Your local sheriff’s office can tell you which newspapers will carry the notice.
+Your local sheriff’s office can tell you which publications will carry the notice.

 Each property will usually include a docket number, a sheriff's department number, or a court case number.
 It will name the plaintiff in the foreclosure action and the defendant.
-It will include the property address and a description of the property, as well as the "upset price".
+It will include the property address and a description of the property, as well as the "upset price."

 What's an Upset Price?

-The upset price is the minimum amount that the plaintiff—typically the lender—will accept for the property.
+The upset price is the minimum amount that the plaintiff (typically the lender) will accept for the property.
 The property won't be sold if bids don't meet this amount.

 The upset price might be lower or higher than the actual judgment amount, the amount of money the lender is entitled to recover to cover its losses.
 The plaintiff’s attorney or another representative will often bid on the property to try to drive the price up.